Guide

 Extract unique domains from your inbox

-Start by pulling a list of every unique sender domain from your recent email:
+Start with a flat list of every unique sender domain from your recent messages:

 nylas email list --json --limit 500 \